Voluntary Disclosure and Personalized Pricing: Voluntary Disclosure to a Monopolist

 This equilibrium segmentation is fully efficient---trade occurs with probability $1$---and improves consumer surplus relative to the benchmark without personalized pricing.
 Consumer types in the highest market segment face the same price that they would without personalized pricing, but now consumers in other market segments can also purchase at prices that are (generically) below their willingness to pay.
 Thus, the segmentation is a Pareto improvement.
 One feature of the segmentation that is attractive is its simplicity: all that consumers have to disclose is information about their willingness to pay.

-Finally, we note that this construction is robust to the possibility that the consumer does not have evidence with positive probability, an issue frequently considered in the verifiable disclosure literature \citep{dye1985disclosure,shin1994burden}.
-There exists an equilibrium in this expanded game where if the consumer does not have evidence, she is charged a price of $p_1=p^*$, and all those with evidence behave as above.
-If the consumer has evidence, she does not gain from imitating those without evidence.
+Finally, we note that this construction is robust to the possibility that the consumer does not have evidence with positive probability: there exists an equilibrium in this setting where if the consumer lacks evidence, she is charged a price of $p_1=p^*$, and all those with evidence behave as above.
+The consumer never gains from imitating those who lack evidence.